 Being a coach at a smaller, lesser-known “name” school isn’t an automatic loss.
 Far from it.
 These three principles, executed with passion and creativity, can bring great prospects to your roster.
 We’ve seen it happen over and over, and have watched these strategies work for the coaches that have implemented them.

-If you are finding yourself going head-to-head with some bigger name schools, this game plan can help.
+If you are finding yourself going head-to-head with some bigger name schools and programs, this game plan can help.

 Want to bring our team of experts alongside you and your program to help you achieve the recruiting results that you need this year?
 Email Dan personally at email@example.com and ask him to explain the Total Recruiting Solution plan, and how it can work for your program.
 It might be the difference maker as you prepare to win this next class of recruits!